 This shocking footage offers a disturbing, close-up view of the suffering endured by pigs as they are pushed, prodded and dragged to their death.

-This facility is one of five in the U.S. operating under a USDA pilot program, known as “HIMP,” that allows for high-speed slaughter and reduced government oversight.
+At the time of our investigation, this facility was one of five (as of 2021, there are nine) pig slaughterhouses in the U.S. operating under a USDA pilot program, known as “HIMP,” that allows for high-speed slaughter of pigs and reduced government oversight.
 That means this facility operates at faster line speeds than almost any other facility in the U.S.: approximately 1,300 pigs are killed each hour, their meat to be sold as SPAM or other Hormel pork products.

 The excessive slaughter line speed forces workers to take inhumane shortcuts that lead to extreme suffering for millions of pigs.
 It also jeopardizes food safety for consumers.